antonkulaga/cross-species-web/README.md

 # cross-species-web

-## About the app
-Actually, there are two separated apps.
-The Client which serves the FrontEnd (using React), and the API (in Node/Express).

-## How to run the API
+## How to run
-1. In your terminal, navigate to the `api` directory.
-2. Run `npm install` to install all dependencies.
+2. Run `yarn install` to install all dependencies.
-3. Run `npm start` to start the app.
+3. Run `yarn dev` to start the app.

-## How to run the Client
-1. In another terminal, navigate to the `client` directory.
-2. Run `np7200m install` to install all dependencies.
-3. Run `npm start` to start the app

 ## How to run GraphDB